bitcoin-unlimited/BUwiki/grouptokenization/groupbchspec.md

 2. 32 bytes was chosen rather than 20 to prevent a group creator from successfully executing Wagner's birthday attack on their own group identifier.
 If a group creator is able to construct a group ID collision, they could break provable assurances (such as total token quantity) by using the colliding genesis transaction to create new authority batons.
 3. The covenant is a contract between the group creator and the token holder.
 This architecture allows the group creator to *offer* a contract upgrade to token holders.
 Token holders accept the new contract by creating a transaction where the 1st grouped input UTXO is the new contract.
 But token holders could reject the new contract by continuing to use old-contract UTXOs as the first grouped input.
 So the group creator cannot force contract holders to upgrade to a new contract, unless the ability to do so is explicitly coded into the contract by, for example, a clause in the contract that allows a UTXO to be spent if the tx is signed by the group creator.
 4. This is beyond the scope of this specification, but for clarity understand that the GroupId's flag bits are part of the hash -- Group creators need to search for a group ID with the desired flag bits in a manner similar to searching for "vanity addresses".
+5. A fix to the P2SH "hack" is proposed in the full Group Tokenization document.
+Since this fix can happen as a side effect of enabling robust smart contract features, it is better to consider it at that time rather than address it here.